A parallel-in-time Newton's method-based ODE solver: Numerical results

 Next, let us define Robertson's ODE for chemical reactions

 where the parameters are set to $k_1 = 0.04$, $k_2=3\times10^7$, and $k_3=10^4$.
-We solve \eqref{eq:robertson} with the following periods $\delta t \in \{10^{-1}, 10^{-2}, 5\times10^{-3}\}$
+We solve \eqref{eq:robertson} with the following periods: $\delta t \in \{10^{-1}, 10^{-2}, 5\times10^{-3}\}$.

 For both systems and methods, we used the backward Euler implicit rule \cite{butcher2016numerical}.
 Moreover, we set the initial guess for our parallel-in-time Newton-based method to a vector of zeros, for both \eqref{eq:dahlquist} and \eqref{eq:robertson}.
 The results are presented in Figure \ref{fig:implicit-runtime}.
-Similar to the previous section, we observe that our method yields a considerably faster time than the sequential approach, with favorable scaling as the number of intermediary states increases.
+Similar to the previous section, we observe that our method yields a considerably faster time than the sequential approach as well as the Parareal implementation, with favorable scaling as the number of intermediary states increases.

 We analyze the convergence speed of Newton's method using numerical results.
 In Figure \ref{fig:implicit-residuals} we plot the infinity norm of the residuals at each iteration obtained from integrating \eqref{eq:dahlquist} and \eqref{eq:robertson} with $\delta t=10^{-1}$.
 The initial guess for Newton's method remains the same, a vector of zeros, for both cases.
-We observe that for the Dahlquist problem, the residuals drop fast by almost 20 orders of magnitude.
-This behavior is expected as the initial guess of zeros is, in fact, very close to the true solution given by a steep decaying exponential.
-In the case of Robertson's ODE, the rate at which the residuals decrease is initially slow.
-However, as soon as the Newton iterations approach the solution, after approximately 15 iterations, we observe a rapid decrease in the residual norm, similar to the Dahlquist problem or the problems examined in the explicit solution approximation tests.
+Furthermore, we compare the error in Newton's method against the error in Parareal.
+Newton's method reaches a high solution accuracy after only two iterations compared to Parareal for the Dahlquist test.
+In contrast, Parareal converges considerably faster than Newton for the Robertson chemical reaction problem.
+This behaviour is again expected since Newton's method is highly dependent on the initial guess.
+A vector of zeros is close to the solution of the Dahlquist test problem; hence, the small number of Newton iterations.
+Nevertheless, in all cases Newton's method exhibits less computational time due to the prefix scan implementation compared to Parareal.

+Similar to the explicit case, we finalize the numerical experiments by investigating how the variation of $\delta t$ influences the convergence speed.
+The resulting plots are displayed in Figure \ref{fig:implicit-iterations}.